bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

     1 ≥ d > 0

-The difficulty value is encoded as a 57-bit mantissa, normalised so that the most significant bit is one and can be dropped, leaving 56 bits to store:
+The difficulty value is encoded as a 57-bit mantissa, normalized so that the most significant bit is one and can be dropped, leaving 56 bits to store: